-When you throw a ball, is it flying?
-Well, not like a bird or a bumblebee.
-They fly for real because they work to hold themselves up.
+When you throw a ball, it isn’t flying like a bird or a bumblebee, animals that have to work to hold themselves up.
 And in this great picture from our friend Matthew Peterson, creator of ST Math, the math shows that flying fish fly for real, too.
-If you threw a ball (or a regular fish), it would follow the red line and plop back down into the water.
-But we see from the shape of a flying fish’s path that they stay in the air longer than a ball would.
-The fish close their fins while swimming, and zoom at up to 37 miles an hour before “taking off.”
-Then, by holding their fins open like wings, they can glide up to 4 feet above the water.
-That’s how they get away from non-flying fish who try to eat them!
+A ball would follow the red line and plop back down into the water, but we see from the shape of a flying fish’s path that they stay in the air longer.
+The fish zoom at up to 37 miles an hour before “taking off”, then, by holding their fins open like wings, they can glide up to 4 feet above the water.

 Wee ones: Pick up 2 things you’re allowed to throw, and toss them in the same direction.
 Which one hit the floor farther from you?
 Did either one move farther than that?